 If you have certain health risks, a more extensive evaluation may be necessary before your surgery.
 Be sure to inform your orthopaedic surgeon of any medications, blood thinners or supplements that you take.
 You may need to stop taking some of these prior to surgery.

 Make sure to follow the instructions on when to arrive and especially on when to stop eating or drinking prior to your surgery.
-Before the operation, the anaesthetist will talk with you about anaesthesia options.
-Shoulder arthroscopy is most commonly performed using regional nerve blocks which numb your shoulder and arm.
+Before the operation, the anesthetist will talk with you about anesthesia options.
+Shoulder arthroscopy is most performed using regional nerve blocks which numb your shoulder and arm.
 This numbing medicine is injected in the base of your neck or high on your shoulder.
 This is where the nerves that control feeling in your shoulder and arm are located.
-In addition to its use as an anaesthetic during surgery, a nerve block will help control pain for a few hours after the surgery is completed.
-We combine nerve blocks with a light general anaesthetic because patients can become uncomfortable staying in one position for the length of time needed to complete the surgery.
+In addition to its use as an anesthetic during surgery, a nerve block will help control pain for a few hours after the surgery is completed.
+We combine nerve blocks with a light general anesthetic because patients can become uncomfortable staying in one position for the length of time needed to complete the surgery.

 Most arthroscopic procedures take between 1 – 2 hours, however, the length of your surgery will depend on what your surgeon finds and what repairs are required.

-Once in the operating room, you will be positioned in the “Beach chair position”.
-This is a semi-seated position similar to sitting in a reclining chair.
+Once in the operating room, you will be positioned in the "beach chair position".
+This is a semi-seated position like sitting in a reclining chair.
 Once you are positioned, the surgical team will spread an antiseptic solution over your shoulder to clean the skin.
-They will cover your shoulder and arm with sterile drapes, and will most likely place your forearm in a holding device to ensure your arm stays still.
+They will cover your shoulder and arm with sterile drapes and will most likely place your forearm in a holding device to ensure your arm stays still.

 Your surgeon will first inject fluid into the shoulder to inflate the joint.
 This makes it easier to see all the structures of your shoulder through the arthroscope.
 Then your surgeon will make a small puncture in your shoulder (about the size of a buttonhole) for the arthroscope.
 Fluid flows through the arthroscope to keep the view clear and control any bleeding.
 Images from the arthroscope are projected on the video screen showing your surgeon the inside of your shoulder and any damage.